KomodoPlatform/Documentation.rst.old/docs/source/index.rst

 Welcome to Komodo Platform's documentation!
 ===========================================

-There is an updated Developer site being built at https://developers.komodoplatform.com please use it and `give us feedback <https://komodoplatform.com/discord>`__.
+There is an updated Developer site being built at https://developers.komodoplatform.com .
+Please use it and `give us feedback <https://komodoplatform.com/discord>`__.

 .. toctree::
    :maxdepth: 1